CGATOxford/CGATPipelines/doc/UsingPipelines.rst

 This will create the report from scratch in the current directory.
 The report can be viewed opening the file :file:`<work>/report/html/contents.html` in your browser.

-Sphinxreport is quite powerful, but also runs quite slowly on large projects that need to generate a multitude of plots and tables.
-In order to speed up this process, there are some advanced features that Sphinxreport offers:
+CGATReport is powerful and can take its time on large projects that need to generate a multitude of plots and tables.
+In order to speed up this process, there are some advanced features that CGATReport offers:

    * caching of results
    * multiprocessing
    * incremental builds
    * separate build directory

-Please see the sphinxreport_ documentation for more information.
+Please see the CGATReport_ documentation for more information.